Champagne Guy de Chassey

 Blanc de Noirs

 Pure Pinot Noir in golden robe, white fruits at full ripeness with candied citrus.
-Nice tension, mandarin and lemon marmalade, mineral finish.
+Beautiful tension, mandarin and lemon marmalade, mineral finish.
 Extra Brut dosage.
 Grande Médaille d'Or Mondial de Bruxelles 2023, 2** Guide Hachette 2022.

 100% Pinot Noir · Extra Brut